Shawnee National Forest: Coinage

 Shawnee National Forest appeared on the thirty-first quarter in the America the Beautiful Quarters series in 2016.

 Eclipse viewing

-The Shawnee National Forest was among the best sites from which to view the solar eclipse of August 21, 2017, with two minutes 44 seconds of totality and will be again in 2024.
+The Shawnee National Forest was among the best sites from which to view the solar eclipse of August 21, 2017, with two minutes 44 seconds of totality and was again in 2024, with four minutes and seven seconds of totality.